microsoft/onnxruntime/onnxruntime/python/tools/transformers/benchmark_gpt2_LM/README.md

 **Benchmark tool**

-This can be used to test beam search on 1 layer gpt2 onnx model.
-Both pytorch and onnx models can be tested
+This can be used to test beam search on any gpt2 model.
+Both pytorch and onnx models can be tested.

 Other kind of models are not supported yet.

+Also, currently this tool has been be verified to work on GPU.
+CPU would need additional changes.